What a great trip!

 We’re going to hop right over the border to the south to the beautiful Palmetto state of South Carolina.

 We’re in not only one of the fastest growing metropolitan areas in North Carolina or South Carolina but also one of my wife’s personal favorite best places, Greenville SC, population 58,409.

-There aren’t many of our best places in South Carolina and North Carolina that get as much notice as Greenville SC and for good reason.
+There aren’t many of our best places to live in South Carolina and North Carolina that get as much notice as Greenville SC and for good reason.

-Situated in the foothills of the Blue Ridge Mountains of northwestern or “Upstate” South Carolina, Greenville sits firmly within the so-called I-85 “Boom Belt” that runs from Atlanta, GA up to Charlotte NC.
+Situated in the foothills of the Blue Ridge Mountains of northwestern or “Upstate” South Carolina, Greenville sits firmly within the so-called I-85 “Boom Belt.”
+The boom belt runs from Atlanta, GA up to Charlotte NC.

-For several years now Greenville SC has ranked highly in a number of surveys as one of the best places in the country to retire.
+For several years now Greenville SC has ranked highly in a number of surveys as one of the best places to live in the country for retirement.

 We really like strolling down Greenville’s tree-lined Main Street taking in all the trendy new restaurants, galleries, small shops and attractive green spaces.

 There always seems to be a lot of events going on.
 And Greenville SC is a great city for the arts and live entertainment.

 For instance, you can take in the ballet, a music concert or comedic performance at the Peace Center for the Performing Arts.Save Money Move To South Carolina Upstate Best Places

 Or a sporting event at the Bi Lo Center and then head on over and peruse the popular Greenville County Museum of Art or get caught up in any number of free events and activities going on year round.